meet-projects/Y1-Summer-Labs/6.2 Day 6, Afternoon, Calculator Project/README.md

 - The purpose of this project is to combine and use all concepts we have learned in CS so far in Y1 Summer!
 - It is also your **first opportunity** to build an **application** using the **Input/Output** concept!

-## User Experience (UI)
+## User Experience (UX)
-- This is your first experience in UI design!
+- This is your first experience in UX design!
 It's critical and very important you think about user experience.
 - User experience is as important as writing your code!
     - Is your app enjoyable/intuitive/easy to use?
     - Why should users choose your calculator over any other calculator application?